Malice through the Looking Glass

 Find out more about the bookIf you are concerned about your future but would never dream of reading a book about the economy… you should read this one!Hugh PymBBC Health Editor & Former BBC Chief Economics Correspondent

 People Like Us aims to get more ‘people like us’ aware of the issues 99% is concerned with.
-This is vitally important since lack of awareness is one of the main […]
+This is vitally important since lack of awareness is one of the […]

 We will not contact you without your permission.
 If you want to receive weekly or monthly updates, be sure to tick the box.